 The school’s reputation is one we are now proud of.
 That is reflected in parental choice also.
 We are an 8 form of entry, with 235 Year 7 students joining us each September.
-This year 230 of those families put Severn Vale down as their first preference.
+This year 240 families put Severn Vale as their first preference.
 There are other indicators of transformation also.
 In recent years we have invested significantly in student voice and in relationships.
 We are now a happier, healthier school with exclusions reduced by 75% since 2005, when we introduced a new behaviour policy.

 Indeed one reason why the school has been transformed is because we have a culture that promotes the very highest expectations.
 “Good enough” is not good enough.

 Some facts about the school.
 We are proud of our inclusive credentials and, in an area that has retained selection, subscribe instinctively to the comprehensive ideal.
 We are an 11-16 school with 1175 students on roll.
 In 2011 we converted to academy status.

 One motive for conversion was to strengthen our links with our partner primary schools.
 Together we have formed a partnership entitled the Quedgeley Learning Community (QLC).
 The vision is clear: QLC believes in working together to provide an outstanding educational experience which benefits young people, parents and an entire community.

 We have high hopes of QLC and the possibilities are tremendous.
 This is about more than simply strengthening the primary/secondary transition (although that is something we are enjoying doing).
 It is about a family of schools saying that only the very best will do, not just for one institution, but for an entire community.

 There are, of course, a number of factors behind Severn Vale’s transformation.
 Central to these are a set of Core Beliefs which inform all that we do:

 We believe that all children, however challenging their circumstances and whatever their background, can achieve.

 Above all else a place of learning